 Running head: Δ14C of chlorophyll a in archival oak leaves

-Supplemental Text
+Supplemental Text 1.
+Purity Assessment

 To identify and characterize impurity carbon in the purified Pheo a fractions, three additional assessments based on (i) diode array detector (DAD), (ii) Orbitrap MS, and (iii) GC/MS spectra were performed.
 Assessment (i) was subject to all eight samples, while assessment (ii) subject to 1952, 1968, 1973, 1982, and 1995 samples and assessment (iii) subject to 1952 and 1968 samples due to availability of leftover materials after CSRA.